Why Provide Supplements In A Homemade Plant-Based Diet?

-I work with 2 top vet nutritionists in Germany who have formulated the VegDog All-In-Veluxe supplement to ensure that none of the essential nutrients are lacking in a homemade 100% plant-based dog food diet.
+I work with 2 top vet nutritionists in Germany and a pet nutritionist in the UK who helped formulate the JUST BE KIND supplement to ensure that none of the essential nutrients are lacking in a homemade 100% plant-based dog food diet.
 Together, we have formulated the recipes we provide in the Green Paws Challenge specifically for the UK pet owning population using foods that we would normally buy.

 Why does Taurine and l-Carnitine need supplementing?